ZhaoYilin/moha/docs/_sources/quickstart_installation.rst.txt

 Installation with pip
 =====================

-The pip package provides a precompiled moha code (python wheel) which works on almost all Linux systems, and most of Mac OS X systems. you can install moha with:
+The pip package provides a precompiled MoHa code (python wheel) which works on almost all Linux systems and most Mac OS X systems.
+You can install moha with:

     .. code-block:: bash

         pip install moha

-If you already have installed moha via pip, you can upgrade it to the new version with:
+If you already have installed MoHa via pip, you can upgrade it to the new version with:

     .. code-block:: bash